naveenailawadi/Protegy/README.md

 # Curriculum
+- rule 1: type every line of code in a tutorial
+    - it's all about practice
-- rule 1: code every day
+- rule 2: code every day
-- rule 2: don't forget rule 1
+- rule 3: don't forget rule 2

 ## Python Basics
 - get the basics down before you do anything